aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Simulation
 ~~~~~~~~~~

 If the ``Shift`` key is held when executing the plugin then a simulation of molecule diffusion is performed.
 A configured number of molecules are uniformly placed through the depth of field :math:`[-\Delta z, \Delta z]`.
 Molecules are randomly allocated a specified diffusion coefficient based of the fractions of each population.
 Three dimensional Brownian diffusion is simulated for a configured number of time steps.
-If the molecule exits the depth of field it may re-enter within the given gap distance, otherwise it starts a new track.
+If the molecule exits the depth of field it may re-enter within the given gap distance, otherwise it can start a new track.
 The simulated tracks are saved to memory.
-These are idealised tracks with perfect tracing of molecules within an exact depth of field.
+These are idealised tracks with perfect tracing of molecules (no trace distance).
 The localisations may be retraced using the :ref:`analysis_plugins:Trace Diffusion` plugin.

 The following parameters can be set: